-[With participants whose weight might make them eligible for the diagnosis of anorexia nervosa, ask about each of the preceding two months.
+[With participants whose weight might be viewed as "significantly low" ask about each of the preceding two months.
 Rate 9 if not asked.]

 REGIONAL FATNESS

 Over the past month have you felt that any particular part of your body is too fat?